luketokheim/skye/README.md

 ## Design

-The basic idea is that you use this library to run a C++ function in response to an HTTP request.
+The basic idea is that you use this library to run your C++ function in response to an HTTP request.
 The library provides the server functionality and handles the networking and protocol aspects for you.

-The service runs one thread for all network I/O. For blocking or synchronous tasks inside your C++ function your must provide a worker thread pool to prevent blocking the networking coroutines.
+The service runs one thread for all network I/O. For blocking or long running synchronous tasks inside your C++ function your must provide a worker thread pool to prevent blocking the networking coroutines.

 This service is intended to run behind a reverse proxy that terminates TLS and maps requests to this application.
 I am using it on Google Cloud Run but other